SalesforceCommerceCloud/sfcc-ci/README.md

     client:auth:renew                                 Renews the client authentication.
 Requires the initial client authentication to be run with the --renew option. client:auth:token                                 Return the current authentication token
-    client:clear                                      Clears the Commerce Cloud Open Commerce API client settings instance:add [options] <instance> [alias]         Adds a new Commerce Cloud instance to the list of configured instances instance:set <alias>                              Sets a Commerce Cloud instance as the default instance instance:clear                                    Clears all configured Commerce Cloud instances
+    client:clear                                      Clears the Commerce Cloud Open Commerce API client settings sandbox:list [options]                            List all sandboxes currently created sandbox:create [options] <realm> [alias]          Triggers the creation of a new sandbox sandbox:get [options] <sandbox_id>                Retrieves details of a sandbox sandbox:remove <sandbox_id>                       Triggers the removal of an existing sandbox instance:add [options] <instance> [alias]         Adds a new Commerce Cloud instance to the list of configured instances instance:set <alias>                              Sets a Commerce Cloud instance as the default instance instance:clear                                    Clears all configured Commerce Cloud instances